Image

 vanguard 953c

 The Vanguard was the successor of the Viscount.
 It retains the oval cabin windows and stabilisers with dihedral.
 The nacelles have ring shaped air intakes as well.
 Contrary to the Viscount it has a more streamlined nose with a heavily framed cockpit.
-The vertical stabiliser is more angular.
+The vertical stabiliser has straight edges.

 Ilyushin Il-18